A Walking Tour and History of Ipswich

 The South Green dates from 1686 when the town voted that the area be held in common.
 Cattle were gathered here to be driven to outlying common pastures.
 It was first known as the School House Green; the Grammar School building was at the corner of Poplar and County Roads.
 The 17th century houses of Nathaniel Ward, schoolmaster Ezekiel Cheever, Reverend John and Nathaniel Rogers and Richard Saltonstall are gone but the Green still retains its historic appearance and is surrounded by Second Period homes.

-The Federal-style house at 3 South Village Green was built in 1776 by Aaron Smith, a clockmaker who apprenticed to Richard Manning, an early pioneer in the trade.
+The house at 3 South Village Green was built in 1776 by Aaron Smith, a clockmaker who apprenticed to Richard Manning, an early pioneer in the trade.
 Aaron Smith was engaged in metal-working before the American Revolution and was therefore prevented from joining the battle at Bunker Hill, since his services were needed for the manufacture of bayonets.
 Several generations of the family continued in the clock-making trade in Salem.
-These collector’s items are now valued at $10,000 and higher.
+These collectors items are now valued at $10,000 and higher.

 Col. John Baker house, 7 Village Green: Col. John Baker built this substantial house on the South Green in 1761 on land originally given to Nathaniel Rogers, the second minister in Ipswich.
 Baker took an active part in the leadership of the town as a justice of the Sessions Court and a Feoffee of the Grammar School.
 Col. Baker’s Regiment marched to the battle of Lexington in 1775.
 The house features original Georgian paneling and has a preservation agreement with the Ipswich Historical Commission.
-Lucretia Brown, who lived in this house, was a follower of Mary Baker Eddy and in 1875 filed the last witchcraft suit to be tried in the United States.
+Lucretia Brown, who lived in this house, was a follower of Mary Baker Eddy and in 1875 filed the last witchcraft suit in the United States.

 The Gables is a fascinating Gothic Revival house behind the John Baker house.
 It was designed by mathematician David Baker in 1846 as an upscale lodging for lawyers in town for the Ipswich court.
 He was unable to repay the money he borrowed from the Heard family, who took possession and kept it in the family through the early 20th century.
 Nellie Huckins purchased it from the Heards, and ran the Gables Tea Room from this house.